All Episodes

 Jay Carney went to this place.

-Many expressed their displeasure at the uh at the change.
+Many expressed their displeasure at the change.

-So the headmasters, Liz Duffy and she decided that it's too dangerous.
+So the headmasters, Liz Duffy, and she decided that it's too dangerous.

 Did you watch any football over the weekend?